← Articles

 1. Does the MRI finding match the symptoms?

-This is called clinical correlation.
-Clinical correlation means matching the MRI finding with your symptoms, physical exam, and medical story.
+This is clinical correlation — matching the MRI finding with your symptoms, physical exam, and medical story.
+For example:

-- A small bulge on the opposite side of your symptoms may not matter.
+• A small bulge on the opposite side from your symptoms may not.

-L5-S1 means the level between the lowest lumbar vertebra and the top of the sacrum.
-The sacrum is the bone at the base of the spine.
+L5-S1 is the level between the lowest lumbar vertebra and the top of the sacrum (the bone at the base of the spine).

 2. Is there nerve or spinal cord compression?